Robert Steffen

-Prof. Robert Steffen is an Emeritus Professor at the Epidemiology, Biostatistics and Prevention Institute, University of Zurich, Switzerland and an adjunct professor at the University of Texas School of Public in Houston, U.S.A, and he is an Editor of the Journal of Travel Medicine.
+Robert Steffen is an Emeritus Professor at the Epidemiology, Biostatistics and Prevention Institute, University of Zurich, Switzerland and an adjunct professor at the University of Texas School of Public in Houston.
+He is an editor of the Journal of Travel Medicine.

 Education

-Dr. Robert Steffen was born and raised in Zurich.
+Robert Steffen was born and raised in Zurich.
 He was a medical student at the local university and towards the end of his medical studies, he was elected as the president of the International Federation of Medical Students Association.

 He initially trained to become a flight surgeon at the Swiss Air Force Medical Institute.
 Subsequently, he obtained a broad education in Internal medicine and epidemiology at academic institutions in Sydney, Nairobi, Johannesburg, Chicago, San Francisco, and London.

 Research and career

-Prof. Dr. Robert Steffen mainly did research on the epidemiology and prevention of infectious diseases in travelers.
-The main topics were malaria, vaccines and travelers’ diarrhea.
-He conducted a study on the oral antibiotic formulation Rifamycin SV – MMX for treating traveler’s diarrhea and also promoted researches on the interests of older travelers.
+Steffen's research focused on the epidemiology and prevention of infectious diseases in travelers.
+Areas of research included malaria, vaccines and travelers' diarrhea.
+He conducted a study on the oral antibiotic formulation Rifamycin SV – MMX for treating traveler's diarrhea and also promoted researches on the interests of older travelers.
 Lately he focused on a viral infection called Tick-borne encephalitis (TBE).

 In the early days of his career, he served as a Chief Border Physician at the Zurich Airport.
-Professor Steffen served as Chair of the 2018 IHR Emergency Committee and Vice-Chair of the 2014-2016 IHR Emergency Committee for Ebola Virus Disease (EVD).
+Steffen served as Chair of the 2018 IHR Emergency Committee and Vice-Chair of the 2014-2016 IHR Emergency Committee for Ebola Virus Disease (EVD).
 During the Gulf War he was the leader of Task Force Scorpio.